Jobseeker's Allowance

 - how much help you need to get work or increase your income

-Your New Style JSA might be reduced or stopped if you do not do what you’ve agreed to in your Claimant Commitment and you cannot give a good reason.
+Your new style Jobseeker's Allowance might be reduced or stopped if you do not do what you’ve agreed to in your claimant commitment and you cannot give a good reason.

-When claiming New Style JSA, you may get text messages (SMS) from the Department for Communities (DfC).
+When claiming new style Jobseeker's Allowance, you may get text messages from the Department for Communities.

 They will always be clearly marked as ‘DfC’ or DFCNI, and will never ask you to click on a link, or give personal information, or financial details by message or email.

-If you are not eligible for New Style JSA you will get a letter to explain why you are not entitled.
+If you are not eligible for new style Jobseeker's Allowance you will get a letter to explain why you are not entitled.

 If you disagree with a decision